gatling/gatling/src/docs/content/reference/current/http/tls/index.md

 ## Disabling OpenSSL

-By default, Gatling uses [BoringSSL](https://opensource.google.com/projects/boringssl) to perform TLS.
+By default, Gatling uses [BoringSSL](https://opensource.google.com/projects/boringssl) (Google' fork of OpenSSL) to perform TLS.
 This implementation is more efficient than the JDK's one, especially on JDK8.
 It's also the only supported solution for HTTP/2 in Gatling with JDK8.